 - Why I like it: EPIC makes trail mix with a twist!
-Their trail mixes are a combination of nuts and meat, and they’re all in convenient grab-n-go packages.
-As mentioned above, all of EPIC’s products are made with organic and antibiotic-free pork; they’re also gluten-free, organic, non-GMO, and include only the most wholesome ingredients.
+Their trail mixes are a combination of nuts, meat, and berries, and they’re all in convenient grab-n-go packages.
+As mentioned above, all of EPIC’s products are made with antibiotic-free meat; they’re also gluten-free, organic, non-GMO, and include only the most wholesome ingredients.

 - Why I like it: Purely Elizabeth’s granolas are all organic, non-GMO, and gluten-free; some are even grain-free!
 You won’t find any sneaky preservatives or emulsifiers in these products.
 Note: If you choose to snack on granola, just be mindful of its sugar content.